Kevin3727/kg-key-exchange/README.md

 # key-exchange module
-This key exchange is not venerable to middle man attacks.
+This is a key exchange method that is not venerable to middle man attacks.

 __Disclaimer__: use at your own discretion.
 This module is at its testing process and may have vulnerabilities.